microsoft/verona/docs/debugging.md

 ### ASAN

 The runtime is inherently unsafe.
 Systematic testing gives good coverage of corner case, but cannot in itself detect memory corruption.
 In CI, we use ASAN to find memory safety violations.
-ASAN can be enabled on Clang builds by passing CMake `-DUSE_ASAN=On`.
+ASAN can be enabled on Clang builds by passing CMake `-DUSE_ASAN=ON`.